Kiran6248/MS2-PokemonGo/TESTING.md

 * The pokemon page is not fixed in the mobile view.

-* The contact form does not get cleared after submitting the form.
+* The contact form submit button  does not become to submit when writing new feedback after submitting the first form.
 ***